Travelling to the Perhentian Islands from Kota Bharu (or vice versa) and wondering how to get from Kota Bharu to Perhentian Islands?

 Option 1: Take A Bus

-There are buses every hour from Kota Bharu bus station for RM25.
-If you are on a budget, it’s also possible to get local bus #639 for RM10 but this will take about a half hour longer and leaves every 1-2 hours.
+If you are on a budget, it’s possible to get local bus #639 between the main Kota Bharu bus station (Stesen Bas Kota Bharu) for RM10.
+This takes about 90 minutes and leaves every 1-2 hours.

 Option 2: Take A Taxi

-A taxi from Kota Bharu starts from about RM40 making this a great choice.
-You can also take one directly from the airport for about RM80.
+A taxi from Kota Bharu starts from about RM60 making this a great choice.
+You can also take one directly from the airport for about RM90.